codewithanonymous/myproject/README.md

-# Snapchat Clone - Segregated Frontend & Backend
+# KITSFLICK - Segregated Frontend & Backend

 This project has been restructured to separate frontend and backend components while maintaining all existing functionalities.